rzhang0716/Data-Science/00_Machine_Learning/02_Boosting/readme.md

 ***
 ## CatBoost

 CatBoost's name is from "Category" and "Boosting", widely used in recommendation systems, search ranking, self-driving cars, forecasting, and virtual assistants.
+Don't use one-hot encoding during preprocessing data for CatBoost, as CatBoost will handle categorical variables automatically during training.

 ### 1. Key Features of CatBoost
 (1) Symmetric trees: CatBoost build symmetric (balanced) trees, unlike XGBoost and LightGBM.
 In every step, leaves from the previous tree are split using the same condition.
 The feature-split pair that accounts for the lowest loss is selected and used for all the level's nodes.
 This can used as regularization to control overfitting due to the structure serves.